Works in Progress

 Wen, Fangqi.
 "Assortative Mating on Only-Child Status and Accumulation of Economic Advantages in Contemporary China."
 Revise and Resubmit to Journal of Marriage and Family.

 Wen, Fangqi and Cheng Cheng.
 "Why Women Own Less?
-Sibship Structure, Intersibling Transfer, and Gender Inequality in Home Ownership."
+Sibship Structure, Intrahousehold Transfers, and Gender Inequality in Homeownership."

 Wen, Fangqi.
 "The Quest for a Son: How Control Over Means of Production Increased Demand for Male Offspring in China."

-Wen, Fangqi, Kim Qinzi Xu, and Collin F. Payne.
+Wen, Fangqi and Collin F. Payne.
 "The Mental Scar of Political Violence: Examining the Long Shadow of the Mao Era."

 Wen, Fangqi.
 "Historical Legacy and Contemporary Reality: Misperceptions of Social Mobility in the United States and Europe."